Henry II of France: Death

 Henry II was an avid hunter and a participant in jousts and tournaments.
 On 30 June 1559, a tournament was held near Place des Vosges to celebrate the Peace of Cateau-Cambrésis with his longtime enemies, the Habsburgs of Austria, and to celebrate the marriage of his daughter Elisabeth of Valois to King Philip II of Spain.
-During a jousting match, King Henry, wearing the colors of his mistress Diane de Poitiers, was wounded in the eye by a fragment of the splintered lance of Gabriel Montgomery, captain of the King's Scottish Guard.
+During a jousting match, King Henry, wearing the colours of his mistress Diane de Poitiers, was wounded in the eye by a fragment of the splintered lance of Gabriel Montgomery, captain of the King's Scottish Guard.
 Despite the efforts of royal surgeons Ambroise Paré and Andreas Vesalius, the court doctors ultimately "advocated a wait-and-see strategy"; as a result, the king's untreated eye and brain damage led to his death by sepsis on 10 July 1559.
+His autopsy found that he had a cerebral abscess and the infection that he got through sepsis probably travelled to his brain.
 He was buried in a cadaver tomb in Saint Denis Basilica.
 Henry's death played a significant role in the decline of jousting as a sport, particularly in France.

-As Henry lay dying, Queen Catherine limited access to his bedside and denied his mistress Diane de Poitiers permission to see him, even though he repeatedly asked for her.
+As Henry lay dying, Queen Catherine limited access to his bedside and denied Diane de Poitiers permission to see him, even though he repeatedly asked for her.
 Following his death, Catherine sent Diane into exile, where she lived in comfort on her own properties until her death.

 It was the practice to enclose the heart of the king in an urn.
 The Monument to the Heart of Henry II is in the collection of the Louvre, but was originally in the Chapel of Orleans beneath a pyramid.
 The original bronze urn holding the king's heart was destroyed during the French Revolution and a replica was made in the 19th century.
 The marble sculpture of the Three Graces holding the urn, executed from a single piece of marble by Germain Pilon, the sculptor to Catherine de' Medici, survives.

 Henry was succeeded by his sickly fifteen-year-old son, Francis II.
 Francis was married to sixteen-year-old Mary, Queen of Scots, who had been his childhood friend and fiancée since her arrival at the French court when she was five.
 Francis II died in December 1560, and Mary returned to Scotland in August 1561.
 Francis II was succeeded by his ten-year-old brother Charles IX.
 His mother, Catherine de Medici, acted as regent.

-Issue
+Children

 Catherine de' Medici bore ten of Henry's children: